AngusMonroe/knowledge-driven-dialogue-lic2019/README.md

 A GBDT rerank model, the feature extractions reference the [Kaggle_HomeDepot](https://github.com/ChenglongChen/Kaggle_HomeDepot) by Chenglong
 ## Instructions
 A detailed doc is being on its road...
+## Checkpoints
+The checkpoints will be upload soon..